Gun Control and Moral thinking

 Lesson Part I – what do I mean by “moral” argument?

-A moral argument is NOT based on outcomes.
+A moral argument is NOT based on outcomes or the cost.
 If you think something is morally wrong, then you should refuse to do it, no matter what the outcomes are.
-If you believe something is morally right, you must engage in it – even if it costs you your life!
+Additionally, if you believe something is morally right, you must engage in it – even if it costs you your life!

 If you have a morally strong opinion on something that becomes a political argument, it would be totally appropriate to make it a single issue that determines a vote!
 In fact, it would be problematic to vote in such a way as to encourage something you believe is morally wrong, no matter how you felt about all of the other issues that are based on pragmatics.
 Pragmatics are about what works – what is effective.
 If, in Nazi Germany, you had voted against the Fascists because you didn’t approve of them eradicating a race of people, even if their fiscal, foreign and other policies were awesome, you would have been morally right.
-Even if you believe in states’ rights, and think that the Federal government was wrong to over-rule states’ autonomy, you would still be morally right to oppose slavery.
-All this make sense?
+Even if you believe in states’ rights, and think that the Federal government was wrong to overrule states’ autonomy, you would still be morally right to oppose slavery, because slavery is a distinctly moral issue

 I might believe that killing all criminals at the moment they are arrested would be effective at stopping crime, but I also believe it would be morally wrong, so I would stand against it, even if it means I and those I love are more likely to be preyed upon by a criminal (and it does).
-I support due process even though it probably often releases criminals because of its moral positives.
+I support due process even though it often releases criminals because I believe that due process is more just (morally positive).

 Another comment or two in advance.
-I am a gun owner and I am a responsible and well-trained owner and user.
-My children, at appropriate ages, are also trained on how to use firearms in responsible and safe ways.
-I see guns as tools for various tasks and one of them is enjoyment and entertainment.
+I am a responsible and well-trained gun owner and user.
+My children, at appropriate ages, are also trained on how to use firearms responsibly and safely.
+I see guns as tools for various tasks, and one of them is enjoyment and entertainment.

-However, None of this is moral in nature to me.
-Based on the arguments I see, this is that belief of most people on both sides of the argument… because the argument is exclusively on what problems gun controls laws should fix – thus pragmatic in nature… and that is where we will pick up next time…
+However, none of this is moral in nature to me (certain conditions could make it one, but currently, it is not).
+Based on the arguments I see, most people on both sides of the argument actually think this… because the argument is exclusively on what problems gun controls laws should fix – thus pragmatic in nature… and that is where we will pick up next time…

 What’s up, I check your blog on a regular basis.
 Your story-telling style is witty, keep up the good work!|